 Beyond their messenger, Intercom also offers a Team Inbox to help your organization manage conversations from different leads from one single location.
-A Knowledgebase solution is also available, enabling your business to support customers with a self-service database of tutorials, how-to’s and frequently asked questions — a popular contact center trend of 2018.
+A Knowledgebase solution is also available, enabling your business to support customers with a self-service database of tutorials, how-to's and frequently asked questions -- a popular contact center trend.
 For the purpose of this comparisons, we will be focusing directly on the Messages and Inbox solutions specifically.

 Founded just a few short years after Intercom, in 2014, Drift is a close competitor to the advanced messaging platform.
 Drift also offers what can be considered a customer messaging platform, providing your business with a new way to connect with customers and potential sales leads directly from your website or mobile app.
 Of course, this should sound familiar to our description of Intercom.